Traffic and Parking Rules and Regulations

 Displaying a Parking Permit

-Parking permits for vehicles shall be visible and permanently affixed to the inside lower right-hand corner (passenger side) of the front windshield with only the adhesive on the front face of the permit (do not use tape).
-Permits for motorcycles shall be permanently affixed in a clearly visible location with only the adhesive on the opposite side of the permit (do not use tape).
-Permits shall be displayed in an upright position and not altered in anyway.
+Parking permits for cars, trucks, and SUVs shall be visible and permanently affixed to the inside lower right-hand corner (passenger side) of the windshield with only the adhesive on the front face of the permit (do not use tape).

 Issuance of Citations

-Texas Education Code Section 51.201 declares that laws of Texas are in effect for Institutions of Higher Education and violations of state traffic laws may result in the issuance of citations to be adjudicated through the Municipal or Justice of the Peace courts in which the campus is located.
-Administrative citations can also be issued for traffic and parking violations.
-Individuals who own or operate a vehicle or motorcycle on South Texas College property will be held liable for any citations issued to that vehicle or motorcycle with or without a permit.
+Texas Education Code Section 51.201 states that laws of the state are in effect for Institutions of Higher Education and violations of state traffic laws may result in the issuance of citations to be adjudicated through Municipal or Justice of the Peace courts in which the campus is located.

 Examples of citations that may be issued are as follows:

-- No parking permit displayed.
+- No parking permit.

-- Expired parking permit displayed.
+- Expired parking permit.

 - Misuse of parking permit.